Approved SUPERVISOR LIST

 9. Are the therapists’ business-building skills adequate?

-• consider how privacy, confidentiality, and ethical guidelines are being maintained.
+10. Is the therapist’s marketing material adequate and accurate - consider how privacy, confidentiality, and ethical guidelines are being maintained.